 University of Ottawa

 Reality or Fiction?
-The Use of Pervasive Games in Graduate School
+The Use of Pervasive Games in Higher Education

 Thomas Burelli is a professor in law at the University of Ottawa, Faculty of Law.
 He specialized in environmental Law, legal anthropology, and in intellectual property.
 His general research interests lie at the intersection of cultural property, traditional knowledge, biotechnology, biodiversity, intellectual property, ethics, and decolonization.